Shanks-btc/Valiquo/README.md

 4. **Deliver** — the seller calls the live intelligence tool and returns the data.
 5. **Log** — the settlement is permanently recorded on a dedicated on-chain contract, independently verifiable by anyone.

-The negotiation core is a transparent, deterministic policy engine — every accept/counter/reject decision is fully inspectable and reproducible from source, not a black box.
-On top of it, a genuine LLM reasoning layer (`POST /ask`) lets an agent ask a natural-language question and get back which tool actually answers it, with real justification — not a fixed lookup table.
+The negotiation core is a transparent, deterministic policy engine, every accept/counter/reject decision is fully inspectable and reproducible from source, not a black box.
+On top of it, a genuine LLM reasoning layer (`POST /ask`) lets an agent ask a natural-language question and get back which tool actually answers it, with real justification,not a fixed lookup table.

 ---

 ## Real Traction — All Verifiable On-Chain

-Every number below is read directly from Valiquo's settlement-logging smart contract on Arc Testnet — not from our own server, not self-reported.
+Every number below is read directly from Valiquo's settlement-logging smart contract on Arc Testnet, not from our own server, not self-reported.
 Anyone can independently verify this themselves.

 | Metric | Value | Verification |
 |---|---|---|